 Second Grade programs support both Life and Earth Science studies.
 Plant and Animal Interactions programs examine which organisms live where and how they help each other survive.
 Earth’s Changing Surface programs include streamscape and rock studies to explore the processes that shape Earth.

-Third Grade programs support studies of Interdependent Relationships in Ecosystems.
-Survival in an Ecosystem programs study organism adaptations while comparing and contrasting different aquatic environments.
-Plant and Animal Adaptations programs dive into traits, variation and natural selection.
+Third Grade programs support studies of the Life Sciences.
+Surviving in an Ecosystem programs study organism life cycles and adaptations while comparing and contrasting different aquatic ecosystems.
+Adaptations and the Nature of Selection programs dive into adaptations, traits, variation and natural selection.

 Fourth Grade programs support both Life and Earth Science studies.
+Animal Habits and Habitats programs explore the structure, function and information processing of animals.
 Rock Mystery programs investigate patterns and rock types that relate to local geological history.
-Animal Senses programs explore the structure, function and information processing of animals.

 Sixth Grade programs support both Life and Earth Science studies.
-Rock programs investigate the rock cycle and students learn the characteristics of rocks.
-Ecosystem investigations help students learn to differentiate between the cycles of matter and the transfer of energy within ecosystems.
+Rock Cycle program investigates the rock cycle and students learn the characteristics of rocks.
+Ecosystem Cycles investigations help students learn to differentiate between the cycles of matter and the transfer of energy within ecosystems.

 What teachers have to say: